Submissions

 ITEM V

-A cover letter relating the study to previously published work and summarizing its contribution to scientific literature must be provided.
-Information for potential reviewers with e-mail addresses and affiliations, links to recently published articles, ORCiD, and a brief explanation of why the scientists would be good referees can be included.
+Information for potential reviewers with e-mail address, affiliation, ORCiD, and a brief explanation of why the scientists would be good referees may be included.

 INSTRUCTIONS FOR AUTHORS